sambhav2612/karumanchi/README.md

 ### Directory Tree

 Generated in Windows 10 using `tree /F` command in terminal.
+Inside the main book directory, each chapter has a folder named `out`, which contains all the preprocessed headers and execuatables seperated from source files by the python utility I wrote a while back.

 ```sh
 .